compi1234/pyspch/README.md

 ### Notes on v0.6

-- TBD:
-    - bump librosa to v0.9 ? (mainly for multichannel which we don't rely on)
-    - change to power spectrum as default representation ?

 - major reorganization with subpackages
-    - io : for (file) I/O related stuff
+    - core : for (file) I/O related stuff and general utilities; all these routines are included in the main import
-    - sp : signal processing related modules, fully crafted in the spirit of librosa (though single channel mainly) now includes, cepstral processing, feature manipulation, ..
+    - sp : subpackage that can be viewed as an extension to and built upon librosa, with some specific speech signal processing routines (though single channel mainly) now includes, cepstral processing, feature manipulation, time domain feature extraction, ..
     - display : all display routines
-    - utils :
+    - nn :   a neural net subpackage built on torch

-- generic utilities for phone/index processing
+- default imports
+compatibility stays assured for python>=3.7, version numbers were raised for a few key packages:
+    + matplotlib>=3.4
+    + librosa>=0.9

+- Colab:
+On installing in colab a few warnings that come from matplotlib (higher version than default 3.2.2).
+From experience we know that these warnings can be neglected; though it may be best (required) to restart the runtime.